Gametocyte

-Scheme showing analogies in the process of maturation of the ovum and the development of the spermatids.
+A series of germ cells (including the gametocyte) that give rise to gametes (sperm or egg) which are the cells involved in sexual reproduction.
+A change in the genetic material of a germline cell can thus be propagated to the next generation.

 A gametocyte is a eukaryotic germ cell that divides by mitosis into other gametocytes or by meiosis into gametids during gametogenesis.
 Male gametocytes are called spermatocytes, and female gametocytes are called oocytes.

 Development

 The development of gametogonia to primary gametocytes is called gametocytogenesis.
 The further development of primary gametocytes to secondary gametocytes is a part of gametidogenesis.

 Gametogenesis is the formation or production of gametes (taking place during meiosis).
 The development and maturation of sex cells also takes place during meiosis.

 Gametogenesis is also the process of formation in male and female gametes that occur in the gonads (ovary and testis).
 Both male and female produce gametes.
 Male gametocytes are called spermatocytes and female gametocytes are called oocytes.

 The term gametocyte is also used, for example, when talking about gametocytes of species like Plasmodium falciparum or Plasmodium vivax, which transmit malaria.